hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * SpecInfra
 * ¯\\_(ツ)_/¯
 Note:
-...just to give you a heads up, you'll hear me mention a few different words with "spec" in them.
-I will eventually show you an image that explains how most of them interrelate, however, it's way too much detail right now.
-Just trust me, this is normal Ruby stuff.
-Basic software reuse.
-Cool?
+...you'll hear me mention a few different words with "spec" in them.
+There will be a diagram, but it's too much detail right now.
+This is normal Ruby stuff.
+Software reuse.

 ---
 # Installing ServerSpec